 - Uphold the principles of prior appropriation and beneficial use that have conserved and allocated precious water resources in the West for well over a century;

 - Hold state agencies accountable for preserving Montana’s water for future generations.

-We can provide you with information about the challenges faced by landowners who live in the path of energy development projects, and how you can help improve landowners’ ability to protect their property rights.
+We can provide you with information about the challenges faced by landowners who live in the path of energy development projects, and how you can help improve landowners’ ability to protect their property and water rights.
 Northern Plains can help you be heard in the legislature as we try to improve the position of landowners who have an energy company at their gate.